 1. Acute risk.
 An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
 No adverse effect resulting from a single oral exposure was identified and no acute dietary endpoint was selected.
 Therefore, spinosad is not expected to pose an acute risk.

 2. Chronic risk.
-Since there are no registered/proposed uses which result in chronic residential exposures, the chronic aggregate exposure assessment consists of exposure from food and water.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to spinosad and spinetoram from food and water will utilize 94% of the cPAD for children 1-2 years old the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to spinosad from food and water will utilize 72% of the cPAD for children 1 to 2 years old, the population group receiving the greatest exposure.
 Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of spinosad is not expected; therefore, the chronic dietary estimate represents the chronic aggregate estimate.

-5. Aggregate cancer risk for U.S. population.
-Based on the lack of evidence of carcinogenicity in rats and mice at doses that were judged to be adequate to assess the carcinogenic potential, spinosad and spinetoram were classified as “not likely to be carcinogenic to humans,” and are not expected to pose a cancer risk to humans.
+4. Aggregate cancer risk for U.S. population.
+Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, spinosad is not expected to pose a cancer risk to humans.

-6. Determination of safety.
-Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to spinosad and spinetoram residues.
+5. Determination of safety.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to spinosad residues.